Office of International Education & Development

 International students and scholars are required to have health insurance every term they are at WOU (including summer).
 The only exceptions to this policy are for students with Government Sponsored Medical Insurance.
 These are students that receive medical insurance from their home government.

-WOU works with Gallagher and United Healthcare to provide a health plan that meets the minimum immigration and Oregon State requirements.
+WOU works with Gallagher to provide a health plan that meets the minimum immigration and Oregon State requirements.
 All international students that do not have government sponsored insurance will automatically be provided and charged for this international insurance plan each term.

 * Please note that summer insurance will be added to student’s account along with spring term tuition/fees.
 Students who graduate or depart at the end of spring term will have their summer term insurance charges refunded to their account once the degree is awarded or departure paperwork is received.